Sricharan-V/Polls-site/README.md

 # Polls-site

-link to the site https://pollsapp.pythonanywhere.com/
+link to the site: https://pollsapp.pythonanywhere.com/